J-Afzal/Lane-and-Object-Detection/README.md

 1. Add CI and CD workflows (with debug output)

-    default values for non mandatory params
-    change path to literalPath
+    check all param exists and start all params with Specifies...

-    add cpp linter deps to install linting deps and make bash stuff in to dependency scripts that can be called (or shared function name?) update linters and merge to main and pull down in other projects and push up and test prs
+    update linters and merge to main and pull down in other projects and push up and test prs
     - uses: ilammy/msvc-dev-cmd@v1 # TODO: is this needed?
 Linked to the NMake Makefiles if

 2. Fix clang linting issues